Monthly Archives: March 2009

 A Fast Cure for Diaper Rash

-Red, inflamed, irritated skin in the diaper area: oh no!
 Diaper rash is a common problem for infants and toddlers, and can be very worrying and frustrating to parents.
-And when the wee one is screaming in pain with … Continue reading
+And when the wee one is screaming in pain with every diaper change, parents are desperate for a cure–and fast.
+After a quick lesson on the cause of diaper rash, treating and preventing this frustrating condition is no sweat!

 Filed under Common Illnesses, Newborns and Infants